 Shopping for antiques and vintage is a different experience than the local mall or department store.
 Antique malls are made up of multiple dealers, each has a booth/space/stall or case, however the dealer is not always present, often they only come in put in fresh inventory.
 Dealers are assigned booth numbers, which is written or printed on their price tags.
 The numbers help with accounting, and indicates what items are on sale, but more on sales in a bit.
 In addition to their booth number, some dealers may have a business name, and display it on a sign.
 When shopping at an antique mall, you gather your desired items from this dealer and that dealer, and then pay for it all at once.
 Due to this unique format, there are some important things to keep in mind.

-Because I grew up going to antique malls, I quickly learned the ins and outs of antique malls, and eventually became an antique dealer myself, but not everyone has had that experience.
+My parents were antique dealers, and I grew up going to antique malls, quickly learned the ins and outs of antique malls, and eventually became an antique dealer myself, but not everyone has had that experience.
 So here are some tips to help you out!

 Do understand the lingo.
 I’ve blogged about this before, but let’s go over it again.
 Antique malls have their own lingo, and if you’re new, you may not know what some abbreviations mean.
-“NFS” means “Not for Sale” and is often attached to fixture like things, such as book shelves, racks, etc. Some dealers have it on signs or items they just want for ambiance.
-“ND” means “No Discount” or “NFD” meaning “No Further Discount.”
-Sometimes dealers have sales in their booths, however they may have items they don’t want to be discounted, and will mark price tags with “ND” or “Firm.”
+“NFS” means “Not for Sale” and is often attached to fixtures, such as book shelves, racks, etc. Some dealers have it on signs or items they just want for ambiance.
+“ND” means “No Discount” or “NFD” meaning “No Further Discount” or you can simply see the word “Firm” on a tag.
+Sometimes dealers have sales in their booths, however they may have items they do not want to be discounted.
 It also means it is an item you cannot make an offer on, more on offers in a bit.
 “NRFB” means “Never Removed From Box,” a similar abbreviation is “MIB” meaning “Mint in Box” and these are often associated with vintage toys.

 Do check for sales.
 Because antique malls are made up of multiple dealers, one dealer may be having a huge sale of 50% off, but the dealer next to it may not.
 Dealers having sales put up signs in their space noting their space number and if the sale includes “ND” items or not.
 If you are in a booth with a sale, it is important to double check the booth number on the price tag, because someone could have been lazy and left an item that didn’t belong in that space.
 Like I said before, put things back where you found them!